 Bring it Home – The initial hypothesis was that directed Physical Therapy would produce statistically significant outcomes over HEP alone.
 This was not the case in this study.
 This study serves to suggest that ongoing therapy is no more successful than HEP, if follow through is consistent.
 This could lower the burden on patient cost and time investment as well as cost for medical care if this model holds true in further studies.

 This study has several methodological limitations that bring the results into question.
 First, the therapists were not specifically trained in hands and may not have been using appropriate strategies.
 The fact that treatment strategies were not controlled for in the Physical Therapy model also causes concern.
 Home program follow through was not tracked for the PT group.
-We know how important HEP is for all care.
+We know how important HEP is for all care (for example, physical therapy for 4th metacarpal fracture).
 Excluding this element limited the effectiveness of the PT group.
 Finally, the HEP group was followed up with every other week for the purposes of the study.
 This likely had an impact on HEP compliance and possibly consistency with plan of care.
 Much more research is needed before HEP alone can be justified as equitable to directed therapy care.